reyan1144/LIC-EXPERIMENT-1/README.md

 10.Do the DC,Transient analysis
 11.For AC analysis first we have to do DC sweep as shown in fig below
 ![Image](https://github.com/user-attachments/assets/adad853c-73fd-4cb9-aced-c5e794056153)
-12.We will get a VTC curve in that select any voltage in saturation region then put the same as DC offset voltage and the run it.
+12.We will get a VTC curve in that select any voltage in saturation region then put the same as DC offset voltage and then run it.
 ## 2.3 CALCULATION
 Given Power=100uW
 we have to find I